somamos/syllabification-by-analogy/README.md

 1. readme.md
     - [X] Update readme
 2. preprocess.py
-    - [ ] Account for remaining consonant clusters & diphthongs.
-    - [ ] Gauge encodings without nuclei post-alignment.
+    - [X] Gauge encodings without nuclei post-alignment.
-    - [ ] Scrutinize outliers during syllable encoding.
+    - [X] Scrutinize outliers during syllable encoding.
-    - [ ] Guarantee 1 nucleus per syllable.
+    - [ ] Decide between inferring nucleus locations before or after alignment.
+Is it smart to anchor nuclei so naively based on such simple rules?
+Or should we instead let alignment do its thing and determine the nucleus per syllable post-alignment (ditching mappings of multiple aligned nuclei per database-b-encoded syllable?)
 3. align.py
     - [ ] Refactor to remove side effects.
-    - [ ] Prioritize encodings' nucleus locations during alignment (list of index tuples?).
+    - [X] Prioritize encodings' nucleus locations during alignment (list of index tuples?).
     - [X] Rewrite description of "suppression above the diagonal."
-    - [ ] Retry normalization with power transformation.
 4. pba.py
     - [ ] Refactor to prepare for syllabification (generalize Lattice).
     - [ ] Implement the 5 scoring systems described by Marchand & Damper.
-    - [ ] Implement "silence problem" fix (flag bigrams unrepresented in the dataset).
+    - [ ] Fix "silence problem" (flag bigrams unrepresented in the dataset).
     - [ ] Add sba (split encodings by syllable).

 # Overview